 But soon I began to approach the steeper descent, and could see the road below.
 Wildcat Ridge (which I had climbed in 2017: getting to the top of Wildcat “D” and Wildcat Mountain, with the Carter range beyond) was across the way, now in direct sunlight from the west: the sun would be setting behind me as I descended Glen Boulder Trail:

+I needed to get all the way down to the bottom of that valley, where Eric was waiting.
 At just past 5pm I passed Glen Boulder, a major milestone hereabouts:

 Here the trail began to descend steeply, and I began to lose my enthusiasm completely.
 My left knee was really hurting, and the walking was on top of large granite boulders, which made things much worse: the rocks jarred my knee as I dropped down onto them, again and again.

 By 6pm it was getting quite dark and, honestly, I was not enjoying the walk at all.
 I followed along behind two other hikers for a while, and finally passed them just before it got completely dark.
 I took one last photo before getting out my flashlight:

 As you can see, I was at the junction of the Direttissima Trail, which is still nearly a half mile from the Glen Ellis parking area.
 The trail descended steeply nearly the entire way from the Glen Boulder, until perhaps 0.2 miles from the parking area.
 I delayed getting the flashlight out of my pack for too long; the moon was peaking from behind the clouds occasionally, so I was able to manage, carefully.

 But once I did get the flashlight going I was able to move more confidently, and soon the trail leveled off and I could walk without too much worry that I would trip and slide down the hill!